22anirudhk/Clean-Tab-Theme/README.md

 Here are the instructions(It's quick don't worry):

 1. Press the green button called "Clone or Download," then click "Download Zip."
-2. Unzip the zip file.
+2. Unzip the zip file by clicking on it.
 3. Type "chrome://extensions"
 4. Click "load unpacked"
 5. Select the folder titled "Age-Displayer" that was created after unzipping the zip file